 The bands can become entangled in fur or on the beaks of wildlife which can lead limbs or airways being restricted.
-This can lead to injury that can kill wildlife, and our endangered hedgehogs are particularly vulnerable to this, as you can see from this distressing picture.
-They get entangled in the bands and as they grow, this causes them big problems.
+This can lead to injury that can actually kill wildlife.
+Our endangered hedgehogs are particularly vulnerable to this, as you can see from this distressing picture.
+They get entangled in the bands and as they grow, this causes big problems for them.

 3. Animals choke on them

-Rubber bands are easily ingested by animals, not just because they mistake them for food, but because they become attached to things that are food, or they’re hidden in grass or soil.
-Their beige colour can also make them look more like food.
+Rubber bands are easily ingested by animals, not just because they mistake them for food.
+They also become attached to things that are food, or they’re hidden in grass or soil.
+Their beige colour can also make them look more edible.